Ani Gerbin, PhD

 Head of Grants Management Department

-Dr. Ani Gerbin has 12 years of experience in project management and research in the area of technology transfer, entrepreneurship and science and innovation policy.
+Dr. Ani Gerbin has more than 13 years of experience in project management and research in the area of knowledge transfer, entrepreneurship and science and innovation policy.
 She obtained her Master's degree in International Economics from the University of Rijeka, Croatia in 2007.
-Since the same year she has been employed at the Center for Proteomics, University of Rijeka Faculty of Medicine, where she has participated in the preparation of more than 130 project proposals submitted in response to calls published by national, EU (FP7, Horizon 2020, IPA) and international funds and programmes, as well as in the implementation of 60 financed projects worth more than 15 million euro.
+Since the same year she has been employed at the Center for Proteomics, University of Rijeka Faculty of Medicine, where she has participated in the preparation of more than 150 project proposals submitted in response to calls published by national, EU (FP6, FP7, Horizon 2020, IPA) and international funds and programmes, as well as in the implementation of more than 70 financed projects worth close to 20 million euro.

-In 2017 Ani obtained a PhD degree from the University of Ljubljana Faculty of Economics, with the thesis on academic-industry knowledge transfer in life sciences.
+In 2017 Ani obtained a PhD degree from the University of Ljubljana Faculty of Economics, with the thesis on academia-industry knowledge transfer in life sciences.
 Her doctoral study was co-financed by the Slovenian Ministry of Higher Education, Science and Technology and European Social Fund.
-She has co-authored 4 scientific articles, 2 book chapters, 6 research reports and 9 articles in peer-reviewed conference proceedings.
+She has co-authored 5 scientific articles, 2 book chapters, 6 research reports and 9 articles in peer-reviewed conference proceedings.
 She has co-authored additional 11 scientific articles presented at international conferences.
 Ani's research has been published in leading journals in the field of management, including the Journal of Technology Transfer and Journal of Knowledge Management.

 In frame of the Marie Curie fellowship she spent three months at Vienna University of Economics and Business, two months in Bia Separations in Slovenia and two months in Genos in Zagreb, where she worked on projects on academic entrepreneurship in biotechnology.